Adopted - February 2014

 If Corporate property is damaged the following applies:

-- B. When such damage occurs, the club member shall pay to the Corporation an amount up to 50 percent of the insurance deductible and of the damages sustained by the Corporation aircraft that is not paid by the insurance carrier.
+- When no such violation(s) occur, the club member shall pay to the Corporation an amount up to 50 percent of the insurance deductible and of the damages sustained by the Corporation aircraft that is not paid by the insurance carrier.

 Section 1 - Period